junnunkarim/dotfiles_home/README.md

 # r/unixporn
 - [[dwm] Well, what do you say?](https://www.reddit.com/r/unixporn/comments/un7we2/dwm_well_what_do_you_say/?utm_source=share&utm_medium=web2x&context=3)
+- [[dwm] Hurry!
+Take your medication, we're going to stargaze at the top of the mountain!](https://www.reddit.com/r/unixporn/comments/vv2ssi/dwm_hurry_take_your_medication_were_going_to/?utm_source=share&utm_medium=web2x&context=3)

 # Credit
+__I do not take any credit for the images I use as wallpaper__.
+I simply upscaled and changed the colorscheme of some wallpapers to match with my setup. __But all credit goes to the original author__.
+Since I have been collecting these wallpaper from various sources, for most of the images I do not know who the original author is.
+So,
+- If you know the name of the author, please let me know.
+I will surely mention their name in ```.config/wallpaper``` directory.
+- If you are the author and you do not want me to redistribute your art, then let me know.
+I will remove your art from my git repo.

 - [karlivory](https://github.com/karlivory) for fixing the need to restart dwm when changing theme
+- [Petingoso](https://github.com/Petingoso) for modifying the theme_changer script to also change gtk theme